-Most people will use the command-line programs to generate and search fingerprint files. ob2fps, oe2fps, and rdkit2fps use respectively the Open Babel, OpenEye, and RDKit chemistry toolkits to convert structure files into fingerprint files. sdf2fps extracts fingerprints encoded in SD tags to make the fingerprint file. simsearch finds targets in a fingerprint file which are sufficiently similar to the queries. fpcat converts between FPS and FPB formats and merges multiple fingerprint files into one.
+Most people will use the command-line programs to generate and search fingerprint files. ob2fps, oe2fps, rdkit2fps, and cdk2fps use respectively the Open Babel, OpenEye, RDKit and CDK chemistry toolkits to convert structure files into fingerprint files. sdf2fps extracts fingerprints encoded in SD tags to make the fingerprint file. simsearch finds targets in a fingerprint file which are sufficiently similar to the queries. fpcat converts between FPS and FPB formats and merges multiple fingerprint files into one.

 The programs are built using the chemfp Python library API.
 The search capabilities are part of the public API, as well as a cross-toolkit API for reading and writing molecules from structure files or strings, and for computing molecular fingerprints.
+To get started, see the examples of how to use the chemfp API.